fabulouselephant/CV/README.md

 About me
 -------------------

-I am a begginer in front-end development but I have an intention to work hard and efficiently.
+I am a beginner front-end developer with desire to work hard and efficiently.
-I have a lot things to learn but I enjoy studying.

 ###Pet projects:
  https://github.com/fabulouselephant/SoundCloudMusicDownloader